n8n-io/n8n-docs/docs/doc2/fileshare/watchdog-windows.md

 First configure the following folders:

-* Read folder → documents that are exported to DOC² are uploaded here
+* Read folder → documents that should be uploaded to DOC² have to be in this folder
 * Error folder → documents that ran into an error during the export are saved here
 * Processed folder → successfully processed documents are stored here